Anjalika: Release

 The film opened to good reviews.
 Chamitha Kuruppu of the Sunday Observer online edition was very complimentary towards Pooja: "All the credit goes to pretty Pooja Umashankar from India who portrays the title character Anjalika.
 The film will no doubt be a commercial hit, thanks to Pooja's brilliant acting, superb dancing skills and of course her gorgeous looks.
 Young Pooja's performance as mischievous Anjalika living a carefree life hanging around with children in a village, deserves all the praise.
 Applause to you Channa for your sweet and worthy 'introduction' to the Sinhala cinema!"

-"Anjalika will definitely be a commercial hit, thanks to lovely Pooja, breathtaking sceneries(sic) and Rohana Weerasinghe's brilliant music.
-There is no doubt that Sri Lankan film lovers will welcome Pooja with warm hearts and adore her performance.
-In simple words, Pooja has stolen the limelight.
+The critic also praised the "breathtaking sceneries [sic]and Rohana Weerasinghe's brilliant music.
+There is no doubt that Sri Lankan film lovers".